AdobeDocs/analytics.en/help/implement/vars/plugins/gettimeparting.md

 >
 >Version 4.0+ of this plug-in is significantly different than earlier versions.
 Adobe highly recommends implementing this plug-in "from scratch".
 Code referencing the plug-in before version 4.0 is not compatible with the current version of this plug-in.

-## Install the plug-in using the Web SDK or Web SDK extension
+## Install the plug-in using the Web SDK extension

+Adobe offers an extension that allows you to use most commonly-used plug-ins with the Web SDK.

+1. Log in to [Adobe Experience Platform Data Collection](https://experience.adobe.com/data-collection) using your AdobeID credentials.
+1. Click **[!UICONTROL Tags]** on the left, then click the desired tag property.
+1. Click **[!UICONTROL Extensions]** on the left, then click the **[!UICONTROL Catalog]** tab
+1. Locate and install the **[!UICONTROL Common Web SDK Plugins]** extension.
+1. Click **[!UICONTROL Data Elements]** on the left, then click the desired data element.
+1. Set the desired data element name with the following configuration:
+    * Extension: Common Web SDK Plugins
+    * Data Element: `getTimeParting`
+1. Set the `Time Zone` parameter on the right.
+1. Save and publish the changes to the data element.

+## Install the plug-in manually implementing the Web SDK

-This plug-in is not yet supported for use within the Web SDK.
+This plug-in is not yet supported for use within a manual implementation of the Web SDK.

 ## Install the plug-in using the Adobe Analytics extension

-Adobe offers an extension that allows you to use most commonly-used plug-ins.
+Adobe offers an extension that allows you to use most commonly-used plug-ins with Adobe Analytics.

 1. Log in to [Adobe Experience Platform Data Collection](https://experience.adobe.com/data-collection) using your AdobeID credentials.
 1. Click the desired tag property.